-She had always been the elusive type, and I had always been the persisting type.
+She had always been the elusive type, and he had always been the persisting type.

-That’s what I opined.
-However, she doesn’t quite agree to it, she feels I had been careless.
-That I didn’t have the eye to see, beyond the apparently visible.
-That I didn’t realize that the elusion was the concealment, the uninviting retraction put on deliberately (perhaps) to challenge my inert ability to drive beyond the artificial facade deep into the emotions which were so preciously preserved.
+That’s how he feels, but she doesn’t quite agree to it.
+She still believes that he had been careless, that he didn’t have the eye to see beyond the apparently visible, that he didn’t realize the elusion was the concealment – the uninviting retraction put on to challenge his inert ability to drive beyond the artificial facade deep into the emotions which were so preciously preserved.

-Nevertheless, I had been longing for her always, in moments when she was eluding me and when she was not.
-She was – borrowing from Cliff Richard – the theme for my dreams.
+Nevertheless, he had been longing for her always, in moments when she was eluding him and when she was not.

-I had been up early morning in excitement, very restless and eager to get on with the early part of the day till I would reach Esplanade and Metro cinema hall for the matinee show of the Mani Ratnam masterpiece ‘Roja’.
-I was dressed up a bit exaggeratedly – compared to the usual way of life in those days – white shirt (which I had preserved carefully for the campus interviews) over blue jeans (specially dry-washed for the occasion), accompanied by a pair of (not-so-clean) Power Joggers, and the masterstroke in form of Aviator sunglasses (borrowed from one of my hostel-mates, obviously fake).
-All set and done, I was waiting in front of Metro and impatiently puffing onto a plain Charminar (the unwealthy smokers’ charisma statement) and from time to time looking over the seamless inflow of human forms to spot the only face that mattered.
+He had been since morning excited and very restless, eager to get on with the early part of the day.
+He would reach Esplanade aka Metro theatre for the matinee show of the Mani Ratnam masterpiece ‘Roja’.
+He was dressed up a bit exaggeratedly – compared to the usual way of life in those days – white shirt (which he had preserved carefully for the campus interviews) over blue jeans (specially dry-washed for the occasion), accompanied by a pair of (not-so-clean) Power Joggers, topped with RayBan Aviator sunglasses (borrowed from one of his hostel-mates).
+All set and done, he was waiting in front of Metro and impatiently puffing onto a plain Charminar (the unwealthy smokers’ charisma statement) and from time to time looking over the seamless inflow of human forms to spot the only face that mattered.